phillydotnet/HandsOnLabs/2019/07/README.md

 **Mac Users** - This blog post from Fabio Cozzolino demonstrates developing Blazor apps on a Mac with Visual Studio Code: [Develop a Blazor project with Visual Studio Code on Mac](http://www.fabiocozzolino.eu/develop-blazor-project-visual-studio-code-mac/).

 ### Setup for Blazor
-See Microsoft's documentation for for Blazor setup for any last minute changes or for details on using Visual Studio Code or .NET Command Line Tools
+See Microsoft's documentation for Blazor setup for any last minute changes or for details on using Visual Studio Code or .NET Command Line Tools

 - [Get started with ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.0&tabs=visual-studio)